Papooch/nestjs-cls/README.md

 Below is an example of storing the client's IP address in an interceptor and retrieving it in a service without explicitly passing it along.

 > Note: This example assumes you are using HTTP and therefore can use middleware.
-For usage with non-HTTP controllers, keep reading.
+For usage with non-HTTP transports, keep reading.

 ```ts
 // app.module.ts